 A pair of mail-order bride websites – Anastasia International and EM Models (dba, Elena’s Models) — went toe-to-toe in court.
-By way of a lawsuit, Anastasia accused EM of false advertising, trademark infringement and defamation, alleging the latter hired a Web developer to make a “suck site” called anastasiadatingfraud.com.
-EM Models denied the claim, and in the end a judge sided with the defendant because the plaintiff couldn’t produce enough proof.
+By way of a lawsuit, Anastasia accused EM of false advertising, trademark infringement, and defamation, alleging the latter commissioned a so-called “suck site,” anastasiadatingfraud.com.
+EM Models denied the claim.
+In the end, a judge sided with the defendant because the plaintiff couldn’t produce enough evidence.

 Anastasia International is a fee-based online dating service featuring women from Russia and Ukraine.
 It’s based in Kentucky, with offices in New York.
-In May, the mail-order bride type site filed a lawsuit against one of their competitors, EM Models.
+In May, the site filed a lawsuit against a competitor, EM Models.
 Why?
-Well, executives at Anastasia were convinced that EM had paid Juha Natunen to create anastasiadatingfraud.com, a website which accused Anastasia’s women of stringing men along with the intention of “breaking their hearts” in the end.
+Well, executives at Anastasia were convinced that EM had paid Juha Natunen to create anastasiadatingfraud.com, a website accusing Anastasia’s women of stringing men along with the intention of “breaking their hearts” in the end.

-Could A Hyperlink On The Suck Site Work In Favor Of The Plaintiff?
+Could A Link On The Suck Site Work In Favor Of The Plaintiff?

-If you’ve been following along, you may have thought, “Hey, why didn’t Anastasia sue the website operator, Juha Natunen, for defamation instead of just suing competitor EM Models?”
-If that thought did cross your mind, you’re not alone.
-The judge in the case factored this thought into the ruling, reasoning that Anastasia’s refusal to drop EM Models from the lawsuit smacked of “a competitive ploy.”
+“Hey, why didn’t Anastasia sue the website operator, Juha Natunen, for defamation instead of just suing competitor EM Models?”
+If that thought crossed your mind, you’re not alone.
+The judge in the case considered this question, ultimately reasoning that Anastasia’s refusal to drop EM Models from the lawsuit smacked of “a competitive ploy.”

 Leave a Reply